 His accent made her smile.
 He, like a boy with his funny ways of pronouncing English.

 Jean Michel started again, “She has big role in Homer’s Odyssey.
 She keeps the Greek hero Odysseus on her island so she can make him her husband.
 That woman Calypso keeps him hostage for seven years!”

 Suzette kissed his fingers grinning, “This might tempt me to hold you hostage, Jean-Michel.
 Tell me more.”

 “Well, Calypso expeditions are big money, Suzette.
 My father bound by commitments, a contract.
 Expeditions go on for weeks, even months, mon Cher; they are not fleeting sails… like our affair,” he laughed.

 Jean-Michel reached to console her,” “S’il vous plaît, mon amour, forgive me…”

 She clung to him, intertwined in her sheets.

 She loved that he made her laugh.
 They hadn’t eaten since dinner last night.
-She remembers she has an eggplant lasagna in the freezer from last week, and pulled her naked body up, put on an apron and served it to him in bed with a flourish, and the red wine he had purchased.
+She remembered she had an eggplant lasagna in the freezer from last week, and pulled her naked body up, put on an apron and served it to him in bed with a flourish and the red wine he had purchased.